kubevirt/monitoring/docs/runbooks/NoReadyVirtOperator.md

 ## Diagnosis

-The output of the following command is 0.
+Check if the output of the following command is 0.
 - `kubectl get deployment -n kubevirt virt-operator -o jsonpath='{.status.readyReplicas}'`

 ## Mitigation